Our Investments (rollover logo to view details)

 Moves app is a new way to track how much physical exercise you get – just by keeping a phone in your pocket.
 The app automatically recognizes activities, routes and places; visualizes the data on a map and as a daily storyline that encourage the user to take small steps towards fitness and losing weight.
 It is also a neat way to log and share your everyday life.

 In April 2014, Moves was acquired by Facebook.
 The company, originally based in Helsinki, was backed by Lifeline Ventures, PROfounders Capital and angel investors.

-busuu.com is Europe’s largest online community for learning languages.
-The website was launched in May 2008 and by September 2012 it had reached over 20,000,000 users from over 200 different countries.
+busuu.com is the largest online community for learning languages.
+The website was launched in May 2008 and by 2014 it had reached over 50,000,000 users from over 200 different countries.
 The users can access audio-visual language courses in currently 12 languages (English, Spanish, French, German, Italian, Portuguese, Russian, Turkish, Polish, Arabic, Japanese and Chinese).

-busuu, founded in Madrid and now based in London, is backed by angel investors such as Martin Varsavsky and PROfounders Capital.
+busuu, founded in Madrid and now based in London, is backed by PROfoundes Capital, angel investors, and McGraw-Hill Education.

 Blink is a mobile application that offers European travellers the best nightly deals at handpicked four- and five-star hotels in 40 cities.

 Blink Booking, based in London and Madrid, was backed by SoftTech Ventures, various angels, and PROfounders Capital.

 GetYourGuide is a booking platform for tours, attractions and activities.
 Customers can search and book travel experiences in destinations around the world ranging from bus sightseeing tours in London to shark-diving in Cape Town.
 GetYourGuide acts as a marketplace where professional suppliers can upload and manage their products using a content management system, and receive bookings and payments via a booking engine.

-GetYourGuide, based in Germany and Switzerland, is backed by Spark Capital, Highland Capital, and PROfounders Capital.
+GetYourGuide, based in Germany and Switzerland, is backed by KKR, Spark Capital, Highland Capital, Sunstone Capital, and PROfounders Capital.

 CruiseWise brings wisdom and simplicity to cruise bookings.
 CruiseWise combines innovative technology with in-house cruise experts to radically improve the way users plan and book their next cruise vacation.